Life doesn’t always go according to plan. And neither do your freight contracts.

 Your freight provider should always be looking for more creative capacity solutions on your behalf, like where there’s opportunity to convert spot freight to contracted freight.
 You could also reallocate volume from one provider to another to get more strategic coverage and balance your network.

 If now isn’t the right time to try these new approaches and you decide to stick with the traditional contract, make it a priority to supercharge your routing guide.
 Because the reality is, rejected tenders are going to pile up, if they aren’t already.
-And the best TMS integrations will act as your tender rejection safety net, giving you access to instant capacity, real-time dynamic pricing, and guaranteed rates when you need coverage the most.
+And the best TMS integrations will act as your tender rejection safety net, giving you access to instant capacity, real-time dynamic freight pricing, and guaranteed shipping rates when you need coverage the most.

 There’s a common misconception that having a large pool of carriers reduces the risk of supply chain disruption.
 The reality is that managing a large pool of carriers is often detrimental to the business.